jpsca/tcom/README.md

 # Template Components

-A library for creating reusable, testable & encapsulated component templates, to replace HTML spaguetti.
+A library for creating reusable, testable & encapsulated template components, to replace the current HTML spaguetti of partials and uncertain arguments.

 ## Installation

 ```bash
 pip install tcom
 ```

+TBD